 Church of San Zaccaria

-Originally, there was a Benedictine nunnery next to it (which was then suppressed by the Napoleonic edicts).
+Originally, the Chiesa di San Zaccaria was a Benedictine nunnery next to it (which was then suppressed by the Napoleonic edicts).
 The nunnery was reserved for young Patrician novices, even if they had no vocation.
 As it belonged to the Benedictine order the rules were fairly lax.
 The church was founded in the ninth and was renovated several times in different architectural styles that can still be seen today.
 The belltower dates back to the ninth century.
 The most important work was carried out in 1458 and culminated in the impressive façade by Codussi.

 Church of Santa Maria Formosa

 Legend has it that San Magno ordered it to be built.
-It was rebuilt in the eleventh century and was then rebuilt on the previous foundations in 1492, although the original layout in the shape of a Greek cross was mantained.
-The church is in one of trhe finest of Venice's campi.
-It is surrounded by private palazzifrom different periods, as can be seen from architectural styles of their façades.
+The Chiesa di Santa Maria Formosa was rebuilt in the eleventh century and was then rebuilt on the previous foundations in 1492, although the original layout in the shape of a Greek cross was mantained.
+The church is in one of the finest of Venice's squares.
+It is surrounded by private palaces from different periods, as can be seen from architectural styles of their façades.

 The Fondazione Querini Stampalia is a cultural foundation based in Palazzo Querini Stampalia, was commissioned in 1868 by Giovanni Querini Stampalia who died the following year without direct heirs.
 The palace has a great work of restoration by the architect Carlo Scarpa between 1961 and 1963.
 The foundation has a library, a museum and an area for temporary exhibitions.
 The museum houses ancient furnishings and paintings of great value.